szilvia-csernus/book-cycle/README.md

 ## Order Management

 Staff members can monitor if there are new orders in the system.
-The orders which require shipping are listed separately from the ones that need to be collected.
+The orders that require shipping are listed separately from the ones that need to be collected.

 |Orders require shipping | Orders for Collection |
 |:---:|:---:|
 |![Orders for Shipping](readme_files/orders-for-shipping.jpeg)|![Orders for Collection](readme_files/orders-for-collection.jpeg)|